-1. Always wear an approved helmet when riding your bike, and follow the helmet manufacturer's instructions for fit, use and care of your helmet.

-2. Do you have all the other required and recommended safety equipment?
+- 1. Always wear an approved helmet when riding your bike, and follow the helmet manufacturer's instructions for fit, use and care of your helmet. - 2.
+Do you have all the other required and recommended safety equipment?
 See Section 2.
-It's your responsibility to familiarize yourself with the laws of the areas where you ride, and to comply with all applicable laws.

-3. Do you know how to correctly secure your front and rear wheels?
+It's your responsibility to familiarize yourself with the laws of the areas where you ride, and to comply with all applicable laws. - 3.
+Do you know how to correctly secure your front and rear wheels?
 Check Section 4.A.1 to make sure.
-Riding with an improperly adjusted wheel guick release can cause the wheel to wobble or disengage from the bicycle, and cause serious injury or death.

-4. If your bike has toeclips and straps or clipless "step-in" pedals, make sure you know how they work [see Section 4.E].
+Riding with an improperly adjusted wheel quick release can cause the wheel to wobble or disengage from the bicycle, and cause serious injury or death. - 4.
+If your bike has toeclips and straps or clipless "step-in" pedals, make sure you know how they work [see Section 4.E].
 These pedals require special techniques and skills.
-Follow the pedal manufacturer's instructions for use, adjustment and care.

-5. Does your bike have suspension?
+Follow the pedal manufacturer's instructions for use, adjustment and care. - 5.
+Does your bike have suspension?
 If so, check Section 4.F.
 Suspension can change the way a bicycle performs.
-Follow the suspension manufacturer's instructions for use, adjustment and care.
+Follow the suspension manufacturer's instructions for use, adjustment and care. - 6.
+Do you have "toe overlap"?
+On smaller framed bicycles your toe or toeclip may be able to contact the front wheel when a pedal is all the way forward and the wheel is turned.
+Read Section 4.E. to check whether you have toeclip overlap.

+0 ≶ Z ш ∇ S 3 \triangleright Z \subset \triangleright

-C) MECHANICAL SAFETY CHECK \triangleleft
+C) MECHANICAL SAFETY CHECK

 Routinely check the condition of your bicycle before every ride.

-Z manufacturers use a wide variety of fastener sizes and Σ shapes made in a variety of materials, often differing by model and component, it is not possible for this Manual to S specify correct torque (tightening force) for the fasteners on your bicycle.
-We can tell you the importance of correct К torque, but not the specific torque required for each ш fastener on your bicycle.
-To correctly torque a fastener, Z a torque wrench must be used.
-A professional bicycle ≥ mechanic with a torque wrench should torque the fasteners 0 on you bicycle.
-If you choose to work on your own bicycle you must get correct tightening torque specifications from the bicycle or component manufacturer or from your \triangleleft dealer.
-If you need to make an adjustment at home or in Z the field, we urge you to exercise care, and to have the C fasteners you worked on checked by your dealer as soon \sim as possible.
+Nuts, bolts, screws & other fasteners: Because manufacturers use a wide variety of fastener sizes and shapes made in a variety of materials, often differing by model and component, it is not possible for this Manual to specify correct torque (tightening force) for the fasteners on your bicycle.
+We can tell you the importance of correct torque, but not the specific torque required for each fastener on your bicycle.
+To correctly torque a fastener, a torque wrench must be used.
+A professional bicycle mechanic with a torque wrench should torque the fasteners on you bicycle.
+If you choose to work on your own bicycle you must get correct tightening torque specifications from the bicycle or component manufacturer or from your dealer.
+If you need to make an adjustment at home or in the field, we urge you to exercise care, and to have the fasteners you worked on checked by your dealer as soon as possible.
 Note that there are some components which require special tools and knowledge.
 In Sections 3 and 4 we discuss the items which you may be able to adjust yourself.
-All other adjustments and repairs should be done by a gualified bicycle mechanic.
+All other adjustments and repairs should be done by a qualified bicycle mechanic.